arcee-ai/DistillKit/README.md

 pip install -e ".[capture]"
 ```

-This includes our [vLLM fork](https://github.com/cg123/vllm/tree/multinomial2) modified for high-throughput logit sampling.
-Note: This fork is pretty long in the tooth and uses the older V0 vLLM engine.
-We plan to add HuggingFace-based capture in the future for broader model compatibility.

 For most users, we recommend starting with the pre-captured teacher datasets we provide (see [Datasets](#datasets) below).

 ## Quick Start